schlosrat/token-health/README.md

 ### AGE System Specific Features

+- Damage Buyoff may be selected from the Module Configuration Screen (implements Injured and Wounded conditions)
 - Damage Type may be selected from the pull down menu to the right of the Amount entry field
 - Damage Subtype may be selected from the radio buttons below the Amount entry field
-- Damage Buyoff may be selected from the Module Configuration Screen (implements Injured and Wounded conditions)
+	- Wound damage may result in death and can trigger Damage Buyoff if that feature is enabled via Module Settings
+	- Stun damage never results in death but can cause unconsciousness
 - Additional Belter translation of Token Chat messages if the effected token has it's Origin set to Belter (Specific to The Expanse)

 ![screenshot](screenshot_1.png)